Section 1: Chemical Product and Company Identification

 Section 4: First Aid Measures Eye Contact:

 Check for and remove any contact lenses.
-Immediately flush
+In case of contact,

-eyes with running water for at least 15 minutes, keeping eyelids open.
-Cold
+immediately flush eyes with plenty of water for at least 15 minutes.
+Get medical

 Section 5: Fire and Explosion Data